-Changing trains can mean changing platforms and climbing up and down flights of stairs, as not every station has a lift (elevator).
-Check that you have enough time (and energy) to do this, but not so much time that you’re waiting for ages for your connection!
+Changing trains often means changing platforms and climbing up and down flights of stairs, as not every station has a lift (elevator).
+Check that you have enough time (and energy) to do this but not so much time that you’re waiting for ages for your connection!

-So, you’re ready to buy your ticket, and you’re happy with the deal you’ve secured.
+So, you’re ready to buy your ticket and happy with the deal you’ve secured.
 Next, you can choose where you get to sit.

 - Are you looking to travel first or second class?

-- Do you want to be in a forward or backward facing seat?
+- Do you want to be in a forward or backwards-facing seat?

 - Would you like a window seat or one in the aisle?